Chapter 2:

 “I know you won’t agree, Catalina, but we must discuss this.”

 Angus continues, “Reports are coming in that demons have been spotted in the Serpentspine mountain range.
-And the King has always been paranoid of another attack.
-If Osric truly is—”
+The King is getting more and more paranoid of another attack.
+If Osric truly is the—”

 “Father, I wish for him to live a peaceful life here in this village.”
 Catalina cuts him off.

-“Catalina, darling, the whole kingdom could be in danger.
-Have you at least discussed this with him?”
+“Catalina, the whole kingdom could be in danger.
+Did you even discuss this with him?”
+Angus remarks.

 “Hold on, what are we talking about?”
-Osric asks.
+Osric questions.

 Angus leans in and stares intently at Osric across the table.